What are the Best LED Christmas Lights to Use for My Christmas Lighting Project?

 The Wide Angle Conical is especially suited for outdoor lighting applications where maximum intensity is needed.
 However, when used for indoor projects such as lighting Christmas trees, the brightness of the bulbs can be overwhelming.

 M5 LED Christmas Lights

 The lens design of the M5 LED light set is nearly identical to that of traditional incandescent mini lights.
 The M5 is a popular choice for both indoor as well as outdoor lighting.
-The overall intensity is not as bright as the Wide Angle Conical, but it does provide a more balanced illumination.
-For this reason the M5 is a popular choice for interior artificial green lighting such as wreaths, trees and garlands.
+The overall intensity is not as bright as the Wide Angle Conical, but it does provide more balanced illumination.
+For this reason, the M5 is a popular choice for interior artificial green-lighting such as wreaths, trees, and garlands.

 C3 LED Christmas Lights

 C3 light sets are not nearly as common as their M5 and Conical counterparts, but that doesn't mean they aren't a good choice for a wide variety of lighting applications.
 Here at Christmas Designers the C3 is one of our favorite styles of lights to use when lighting artificial greens.
 We also often encourage our customers to use them for outdoor foliage lighting.
 Because it is not as popular as some of the other styles of lights, it gives people the chance to string up a unique style of lights that will set their lighting project apart from everyone else's.

 G12 LED Christmas Lights

 G12s have been rapidly growing in popularity and are being used more and more for outdoor foliage lighting.
 The round LED lens offers a unique look that many people find appealing.
 The G12 also makes a good choice for interior artificial foliage lighting.